tokee/solrscripts/README.md

 Small scripts for processing Solr files

-Requirements: bash (should work under Cygwin as no special tricks are used)
+Requirements: bash, grep & sed (should work under Cygwin as no special tricks are used)

 ## validate_config.sh

 Usage: ./validate_config.sh <solrconfig> <schema>

+Checks that
-* Checks that all fields in schema.xml references existing field types
+* all fields in schema.xml references existing field types
+* all copyFields in schema.xml references existing fields
-* Checks that all fields referenced in solrconfig.xml are defined in schema.xml
+* all fields referenced in solrconfig.xml are defined in schema.xml
+* no aliases in solrconfig.sh has the same name as a field in schema.xml